datastax/zdm-proxy-automation/README.md

 * `zdm_ansible_inventory`, which contains the newly provisioned instance IPs in a file that can be passed directly to the Ansible automation to indicate which instances it must operate on.
 * `zdm_ssh_config`, a custom SSH configuration file that allows you to easily connect to the jumphost or ZDM Proxy instances from an external machine with a single command.
 See [here](https://docs.datastax.com/en/astra-serverless/docs/migrate/deployment-infrastructure.html#_connecting_to_the_zdm_infrastructure_from_an_external_machine) for details.

-## Docker Compose deployment
+## Docker Compose for Local Development

 The Compose file `docker_compose.yml` in the base directory of this repository and the scripts in the `compose` directory can be used to spin up a local ZDM deployment using containers.
 This can be convenient for exploration and local testing, including testing of the Ansible automation.

 The ZDM deployment thus created includes:
 * A proxy network of type `bridge`.
 * Two single-node Cassandra clusters, with specified versions, which are used as Origin and Target.
-* A jumphost machine, from which the Ansible automation is run (specifically, the playbook to deploy the ZDM Proxy).
+* A jumphost container, from which the Ansible automation is run (specifically, the playbook to deploy the ZDM Proxy).
 * Three Docker containers representing three Linux machines, which are used to run the ZDM Proxy instances as Docker containers (using Docker-in-Docker).
 * A client machine, on which the CQLSH standalone client is installed to test the ZDM Proxy deployment.